pierucci/heemod/README.md

-# heemod - Health Economic Evaluation MODelling

-This repository has moved to [https://github.com/aphp/heemod]
+This repository has moved to https://github.com/aphp/heemod